DNA Testing, Law Enforcement Access and Privacy

 A privacy-centered FAQ covers more specifics, including Ancestry’s policy on law enforcement requests: “For all requests, Ancestry requires valid legal process in writing before producing any personal information about our users.
 We publish an annual transparency report describing requests we received.
 When we receive a request, our team reviews it for compliance with legal requirements and our policies.
 If we believe a request is overly broad, we will seek to narrow it.
 We notify users prior to turning over any information in order to give them an opportunity to challenge the request unless it would be counterproductive or we are legally prevented from doing so.”
 (The site’s Guide for Law Enforcement repeats essentially the same thing.)

 Family Tree DNA’s Law Enforcement Guide lays out specific rules governing the submission of forensic samples to their database, and under what circumstances they will release individual user information to investigators.
+Have you opted in to IGGM and now want to opt out?
 Here’s how to opt out of law enforcement matching at Family Tree DNA.

 If you opt out of Law Enforcement Matching, law enforcement registered accounts that are genetic relatives will not be able to see you as a match, but you will continue to see them as one.